Copenhagen International School: Academics

 The school also offers a two-week summer school programme for children aged 4–14 with activities centered on sports, English as a foreign language, or science classes.
 The summer programme is open to all children, and not restricted to CIS students.

 Alumni

 Many CIS graduates have gained acceptances into leading colleges and universities primarily in the UK, US and Denmark.
 The school runs a university guidance and counseling service for all students.
-In recent years, graduates have attended universities including Oxford University, Cambridge University, University College London, Imperial College London, London School of Economics, University of St. Andrews, Durham University, University of British Columbia, Copenhagen Business School, NYU, MIT, Stanford University, Harvard University, Yale University, and Princeton University.
+In recent years, graduates have attended universities including Oxford University, Cambridge University, University College London, Imperial College London, London School of Economics, University of St. Andrews, Durham University, Delft University of Technology, University of British Columbia, Copenhagen Business School, NYU, MIT, Stanford University, Harvard University, Yale University, and Princeton University.

 History

 Copenhagen International School was founded in 1963 to serve the international community of Denmark.
 It was founded for twelve English-speaking pupils and expanded as more and more English-speaking families moved to Copenhagen.
-It is one of the twelve founding schools of the International Baccalaureate program, having offered the program since 1968.
+It is one of the seven founding schools of the International Baccalaureate program, having offered the program since 1968.

 In 2013, the School marked its 50th anniversary with a visit from Princess Benedikte.